braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ```

 **Step 2: Parallel Deletion on Overlaps**

-- Delete B → C, D → E, F → A (flagged -1 overlaps).
+Delete B → C, D → E, F → A (flagged -1 overlaps).
 These shared edges undergo removal, which breaks the original 6-cycle while resolving the overlaps.
 Each 3-cycle retains two original edges and one chord, and the residual edges preserve geometric identity with resolved flux.

 **ASCII Post-Deletion**

-*The following diagram depicts the structure after deletions for clarity:*
 ```text
     C→A E→C A→E
      | | |